MicrosoftDocs/WSL/WSL/setup/environment.md

 ---
 title: Best practices for setting up a WSL 2 development environment
-description: A step-by-step guide to help you set up a WSL 2 development environment using Ubuntu, Visual Studio Code, Git, Windows Credential Manager, and with recommended tutorials.
+description: A step-by-step guide to help you set up a WSL 2 development environment using Ubuntu, Visual Studio Code or Visual Studio, Git, Windows Credential Manager, and with recommended tutorials.
 keywords: Best practices, wsl, wsl 2, windows subsystem for linux, set up your dev environment with wsl 2, development environment, set up wsl 2 ms.date: 09/27/2021 ms.topic: article